What time is the coronavirus briefing today? How to watch Boris Johnson's latest announcement

 A televised address has been scheduled for today.

-Amid rising coronavirus cases across the country, UK Prime Minister Boris Johnson is set to make another televised address to the UK nation today.
+UK Prime Minister Boris Johnson is set to give another coronavirus address today, amid friction between Greater Manchester mayor Andy Burnham and Westminster.

-The briefing will follow the news Lancashire is set to move into tier three, the highest level of COVID restrictions in England.
-London, Essex, York and parts of Surrey, Derbyshire and Cumbria are also moving up to tier two.
+It is expected that Johnson will announce Manchester will be moved into Tier 3, the highest level of lockdown, although it is unclear at this stage whether he has managed to agree on a deal with Burnham, who had previously been given a 12pm deadline.

-The PM is expected to comment on these new restrictions, while many are speculating he will call for national unity amid disputes between central and local governments.
+The PM is expected to comment on the new restrictions for Greater Manchester, while he could also address questions about lockdown measures in other parts of the country.

 Coronavirus updates now happen on an ad hoc basis, however, earlier in the year, they were a regular part of the television schedule when lockdown first began.